-Presidential and congressional elections were held in the United States on November 3, 2020.
-Democrat Joe Biden, endorsed by the Atlantic Sentinel, defeated incumbent Republican president Donald Trump.
-Democrats gained five seats in the Senate, where they split control with Republicans.
+Presidential and congressional elections were held in the United States on November 3.
+The Atlantic Sentinel endorsed the winner, Joe Biden.
+His Democratic Party also gained five seats in the Senate, where it split control with Republicans.
 Republicans gained fifteen seats in the House of Representatives, but Democrats maintained a majority of 222 out of 435.

 Don’t be too hard on Joe Biden for changing his mind on federal funding for abortion.

 The former American vice president, who is the top candidate for his Democratic Party’s presidential nomination, has a reasonable argument to make.
 He previously opposed federal funding for abortion except in cases of rape, incest and where the mother’s life was in the danger.
 “But circumstances have changed,” he told supporters on Thursday.

 Republicans have been working overtime to restrict access to abortion in the states they control.
 The most egregious example is Alabama, which recently outlawed abortion after five or six weeks of pregnancy.
 Few women even realize they’re pregnant at that stage.
 Georgia, where Biden spoke, could see a similar law come into effect next year.

 Steve Bullock is the latest Democrat to put his personal ambitions before the interest of his party.

 The governor of Montana is wildly popular at home.
 Donald Trump won Montana with 56 percent of the votes against 36 percent for Hillary Clinton in 2016.
 In 2020, the state’s first-term Republican senator, Steve Daines, is up for reelection.
 If Democrats want to beat Daines, and stand a better chance of winning a majority in the Senate — the odds are currently against them — Bullock should be running for that seat, not for president.
 Read more “Too Many Democrats Are Running for Vice President”